 The Milton and Sonia Greenberg Scholarship of Teaching and Learning Award recognizes faculty who have made a significant contribution to research-based analyses of teaching practices or of curricular design.
 The Scholarship of Teaching and Learning is a movement in post-secondary education that promotes systematic analysis of the practice of teaching along with application of research-based approaches to instruction and curricular design.

-Any faculty member teaching full-time during the current academic year is eligible for nomination.
-Self-nominations are not eligible.
+Any faculty member teaching during the current academic year is eligible for nomination.
+Self-nominations are welcome.
 Both individual faculty members and teams of faculty members may be nominated.

 The winning faculty member (or faculty team) will receive an award of $3,000 in the form of a stipend.
 The winner will be invited to present his or her work at a CTRL event.